Remember Wrinkles the Clown, the viral boogeyman for hire? This new documentary shows his dark side

 After his arrival, he noticed that other people his age were playing golf and shuffleboard and hanging out at country clubs, but Wrinkles said being a boring retiree just wasn’t him.
 Instead, he ordered a clown mask online, created some business cards and stickers advertising his phone number and began to indulge in his life-long appreciation for clowning.

-Suddenly, Wrinkles went from a local hero (or villain depending on how see him) to a national star.
+Suddenly, Wrinkles went from a local hero (or villain depending on how you see him) to a national star.
 He was being talked about on The Tonight Show Starring Jimmy Fallon and The Late Late Show with James Corden.
 He was the subject of a New Yorker cartoon, not to mention dozens of write-ups and additional interviews from such major outlets as GQ and the Telegraph.

 Everyone wanted to know: Who is Wrinkles?